ExVeCtr/ExVectrHAL/README.md

 ## Current goal roadmap:
 - [ ] Plan hardware abstraction layer (HAL).
 - [ ] Implement Basic HAL interfaces.
+- [ ] Create Windows HAL Implementation for main testing (In external library.
+Not part of VectrHAL).
-- [ ] Create Arduino HAL Implementation for testing (In external library.
+- [ ] Create Arduino HAL Implementation for embedded testing (In external library.
 Not part of VectrHAL).
 - [ ] Documentation.
 ## To implement onto a platform:##
 - A library must be made to implement multiple functions in the hardware abstraction layer: